Carmella’s Cafe & Dessert Bar

 DESSERT CUPS

-sweetened mascarpone cream, lady fingers dipped in espresso and amaretto liqueur.
-Contains Amaretto (Almond) liqueur, gluten, dairy, eggs.
+sweet mascarpone cream with lady fingers dipped in espresso and amaretto. contains amaretto (almond) liqueur, espresso, gluten, dairy, eggs.

-sweetened mascarpone cream, lady fingers dipped in espresso and amaretto liqueur.
-Contains Amaretto (Almond) liqueur, gluten, dairy, eggs.
+sweet mascarpone cream with lady fingers dipped in espresso and amaretto. contains amaretto (almond) liqueur, espresso, gluten, dairy, eggs.

-layers of vanilla cake, strawberries, and whipped cream Contains: gluten, dairy, egg
+layers of banana, vanilla pudding, nilla wafers, and whipped cream contains: eggs, gluten, dairy

-layers of vanilla cake, strawberries, and whipped cream Contains: gluten, dairy, egg
+layers of banana, vanilla pudding, nilla wafers, and whipped cream contains: eggs, gluten, dairy

-creamy vanilla bean panna cotta topped with a layer of passion fruit gelée Contains: dairy and gelatin *GLUTEN FREE
+creamy vanilla bean panna cotta topped with a layer of passion fruit gelee. contains: dairy and gelatin

-creamy vanilla bean panna cotta topped with a layer of passion fruit gelée Contains: dairy and gelatin *GLUTEN FREE
+creamy vanilla bean panna cotta topped with a layer of passion fruit gelee. contains: dairy and gelatin

 PASTRIES